Long Branch: City of Beach Clubs

 Promenade Beach Club, 2019.
 In 1999, club developers-owners James McDuffie, John Chimento and Joseph Lagrotteria acquired the 3.1-acre site from the city for $494,000.

-New Jersey National Guard Armory at Ocean and cooper Avenues, 1980s.
-Dedicated in September 1959 and built at a $321,000 cost, the facility was used by the 250th Quartermaster Battalion.
+New Jersey National Guard Armory at Ocean and Cooper Avenues, 1980s.
+Dedicated in September 1959 and built at a $600,000 cost, the facility was used by the 250th Quartermaster Battalion.
 It had a 7,000-square-foot drill area, gun range, kitchen, classrooms and could accommodate 2,000 in its auditorium.
-Colonel Frank Kaiser was the station commander then.

 Breakwater Beach Club